Make WordPress Fast

 Module 15: WordPress Core Configuration

-Tune settings like heartbeat, revisions, autosave, and cron
+Tune default settings like heartbeat API, revisions, autosave, and cron jobs

-Learn when to strip unnecessary metadata, feeds, etc
+Decide when to strip unnecessary metadata, feeds, emojis, and discovery links

 Module 17: Debugging Tools & Deep Analysis